YahooArchive/mojito/docs/dev_guide/code_exs/htmlframe_view.rst

         };
       }, '0.0.1', {requires: ['mojito']});

 #.
-Modify the default view template by replacing the code in ``views/index.hb.html`` with the following:
+Modify the default template by replacing the code in ``views/index.hb.html`` with the following:

    .. code-block:: html